tuxera/reliance-edge/tools/config/README.txt

 The most basic thing you will need is a C++ compiler.
 On Windows, you can obtain one by downloading and installing a free version of Visual Studio, such as Visual Studio Community Edition (see visualstudio.com).
 Versions older than 2010 may not be compatible.
 On Ubuntu, you can use your current version of GCC, however the compiler used with this configuration was version 9.3.0.

 Installing Qt Creator
 =====================

 Update your install to the latest available software packages
     $ sudo apt-get update

 Install the build tools essential package
     $ sudo apt-get install build-essential

 Finally install the Qt product
     $ sudo apt-get install qtcreator

-Ths README describes using Qt 5
+This README describes using Qt 5
     $ sudo apt install qt5-default

 You may also need to install OpenGL:
     $ sudo apt-get install mesa-common-dev libglu1-mesa-dev -y

 Once Qt Creator, Qt, and a C++ compiler are installed, open the file redconfig.pro in Qt Creator.
 You may need to set up the compiler, Qt version,